-In 2013/14 the Government funded Local Council Tax Support (LCTS) with a specific grant, but after that initial year, the grant has been rolled into the Council's overall funding position made up of Revenue Support Grant and locally retained Business Rates.
+1. In 2013/14 the Government funded Local Council Tax Support (LCTS) with a specific grant, but after that initial year, the grant has been rolled into the Council's overall funding position made up of Revenue Support Grant and locally retained Business Rates.
 The specific allocation for LCTS funding is not separately identifiable and it is for each local authority to decide on the value of the funding of the LCTS scheme.

-2. The Pan Essex LCTS project group continues to look at how schemes can be changed to simplify the administration of the scheme, particularly in the light of legislative changes and expenditure requirements.
-As things stand there are no proposals across Essex to change current schemes and no legislative changes that require the council to amend its current scheme, the main principles of which are:
+- 2. The Pan Essex LCTS project group continues to look at how schemes can be changed to simplify the administration of the scheme, particularly in the light of legislative changes and expenditure requirements.
+As things stand there are no proposals across Essex to change current schemes and no legislative changes that require the council to amend its current scheme, the main principles of which are: - The calculation of support is based on 75% of the Council Tax bill, rather than 100%. - The calculation of support is based on a maximum of a band D property.
+This means that anyone of working age that lives in a property with a Council Tax Band of E, F, G, or H, has their support calculated as if their property was a band D.

-- The calculation of support is based on 75% of the Council Tax bill, rather than 100%. - The calculation of support is based on a maximum of a band D property.
-This means that anyone of working age that lives in a property with a Council Tax Band of E, F, G, or H, has their support calculated as if their property was a band D. - Inclusion of child maintenance in the calculation with a disregard of £15 per week (per family).
+- Inclusion of child maintenance in the calculation with a disregard of £15 per week (per - family).
 This is income that is received into a household that may not be available to other households that pay the same amount of Council Tax. - The capital limit is £6,000, which means that those with capital exceeding £6,000 are required to make full payment of their Council Tax liability. - There is a Minimum Income Floor for claimants who are self-employed (first introduced in April 2016).
 Income is assessed using the National Living Wage in cases where the declared income from self-employment is less, in-line with other welfare reforms.
 A 12month period of grace applies to new businesses. - Customers receiving Universal Credit receive LCTS for a fixed six-month period before any income changes that occur during that period are taken into account. - The Exceptional Hardship Scheme for LCTS is intended to support people whose individual circumstances mean that their Council Tax liability is causing them exceptional hardship. - 3.
-Currently, the total expenditure on LCTS is £6,475,794, which is made up of £3,537,760 for elderly recipients and £2,938,034 for working age recipients.
-This is £330,006 up on last year's expenditure (5.1%) with an increase of £16,720 for elderly recipients and an increase of £313,286 for working age claimants.
-The total number of recipients of LCTS is 6,219 comprising 2,922 elderly recipients and 3,297 working age.
-This compares with a total number of claimants at 31^{st} March 2020 of 6,215.
-Although numbers have increased by few claimants, which may look contradictory in terms of an increase in expenditure on the scheme, the average increase in Council Tax of 4.5% in 2020/21 needs to be factored in.
+Currently, the total expenditure on LCTS is £6,550,145, which is made up of £3,431,798 for elderly recipients and £3,118,347 for working age recipients.
+This is £74,351 up on last year's expenditure (1.1%) with a decrease of £105,962 for elderly recipients and an increase of £180,313 for working age claimants.
+The total number of recipients of LCTS is 6,202 comprising 2,783 elderly recipients and 3,419 working age.
+This compares with a total number of claimants at 31st March 2021 of 6,270.
+Although numbers have decreased, which may look contradictory in terms of an increase in expenditure on the scheme, this is not the case when factoring in the increase in Council Tax in 2021/22.
 The overall expenditure on the scheme will continue to be monitored over the year as the principle is that it is self-funding.
-This will also form part of the review for the 2021/22 scheme.
+This will also form part of the review for the 2023/24 scheme.